ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 Using all built-in presentation types - Voilà, Streamlit, Plotly Dash, and Bokeh/Panel, and R Shiny:

-- `containds-allr-datascience <https://hub.docker.com/r/ideonate/containds-allr-datascience>`__ (Sci Python plus R and Shiny)
+- `containds-allr-datascience <https://hub.docker.com/r/ideonate/containds-allr-datascience>`__ (Datascience plus R and Shiny)

-These are based on the similarly-named `Jupyter Docker Stacks <https://jupyter-docker-stacks.readthedocs.io/en/latest/>`__ images, just with extra support for Voilà and ContainDS Dashboards.
+These are based on the similarly-named `Jupyter Docker Stacks <https://jupyter-docker-stacks.readthedocs.io/en/latest/>`__ images, just with extra support for ContainDS Dashboards.
 The ContainDS Dockerfile versions are on `GitHub here <https://github.com/ideonate/cdsdashboards-jupyter-docker>`__.

+The image should contain a start.sh script on the path (all those listed here do), otherwise the cmd to be run must be :ref:`configured <default_presentation_cmd>` differently.

 Options
 ~~~~~~~